mphonic/these-are-they/README.md

 ~docDir = "/absolute/path/to/these-are-they-folder";
 ```

-Shortly after that, you can define the number of output channels.
+Just below, you can define the number of output channels.
 Currently, 2 (stereo) or 4 (quad) are acceptable:

 ```
 ~numChans = 4; // quad output